lunsaiance/909abuserLITE/README.md

 -
 ⚠️ HEADS UP BEFORE DOWNLOADING ⚠️

-this will *ONLY* work with FLStudio
+this will *ONLY* work with FLStudio AND
 I *HIGHLY SUGGEST* making *your own* 909s with Xfer Serum -
 **!!ALL UPDATES WILL BE POSTED HERE!!**